Protect your data and yourself.

 Backing up is the answer.

-- Data existing in only one place is not backed up.
+- If data exists in only one place, it’s not backed up.

 - Online services are only one place.

-For example, if you have files in OneDrive, then OneDrive is only one place.
-Even if you have the files in OneDrive folders on multiple machines, you must still treat it all as one place.
+For example, if you have files in OneDrive, OneDrive is only one place.
+Even if you have the files in OneDrive folders on multiple computers, OneDrive is still only one place.
 (Remember, deleting a file from within OneDrive will quickly delete it from all of the other OneDrive installations.)

-One frequent conversation revolves around whether or not the service providers — Microsoft for OneDrive, Google for Google Drive, Dropbox, and others — are cloud data threats themselves.
+A frequent conversation revolves around whether or not service providers — Microsoft for OneDrive, Google for Google Drive, Dropbox, and others — are cloud data threats themselves.
+The concern is that the providers are using your data for their own purposes, such as building a profile on you or using it to train AI.

-I believe strongly that those three (and many others) are quite trustworthy and have no problem placing my data in their hands.
-I don’t even feel the need to necessarily protect my data from them.
-In my opinion, the data-exposure and data-loss scenarios present greater risks.
+I believe strongly that those three providers (and many others) are trustworthy.
+I have no problem placing my data in their hands.
+I don’t feel the need to protect my data from them.
+In my opinion, the data-loss scenario presents a much greater risk.
 I’m more likely to encounter a problem due to a hacker than I am due to a problem at the service.
+And securing my account properly keeps me safe from hackers.

-Nonetheless, it’s a valid concern: it’s important that you be able to trust the provider of your service.
+Nonetheless, it’s a valid concern: it’s important to trust the provider of your service.
 If you feel you can’t, it’s time to choose a different service.
+Choosing no service (i.e., not using cloud storage at all) seems a gross overreaction from where I sit, but many people take that position.

 Do this